 Deposit-free IC card: tourist in Japan

-Additional information as well as an image of the new IC card is available in Japanese
+Additional information and an image of the new IC card are available in Japanese.

 Leave a Reply